jjindrich/jjazure-web-php/README.md

-# JJWeb PHP site in docker
+# JJWeb PHP site in Azure Web App with Docker
 This project contains simple PHP website.
 This website is packaged into docker container.
 Container is hosted in Azure Web App.